Nesci28/nitrOS-C/README.md

 ### blockchain
 - [X] genesis block
 - [X] add a block
-- [ ] remove a block
+- [X] remove a block
-- [ ] verify each block

 ### block
-- [ ] validate transation
+- [X] validate all the transactions of the block
+  - [X] send the funds to the confirmed transactions
+  - [X] delete the non-confirmed transactions from the block
-- [X] add transactions
+- [X] add transactions to the block
 - [X] mine a block
   - [X] add the block to the blockchain
   - [X] continue mining a new block

 ### transaction
+- [X] use the keys instead of the login//password
 - [X] transaction between 2 people
   - [X] debit the amount from the sender
-  - [ ] give the amount to the receiver once the block has been mined
+  - [X] give the amount to the receiver once the block has been mined
   - [X] confirm the transaction in case a block has been mined at the very same time
 - [X] transaction once a block has been mined
   - [X] 50% to the founder
   - [X] 50% divided to the other miners
-  - [ ] transfer the fonds to the wallets
+  - [X] transfer the fonds to the wallets
+- [X] sign the transaction

 ### wallet
 - [X] create a wallet